What to See

 Dragon Boats

 The Viaduct Harbour comes alive on Anniversary Day with the resounding beat of the pacekeeper's drum, and the chants of 360 Dragon Boat paddlers surrounded by huge crowds as the colourful crews battle against each other for victory.
-It's definitely a sight not to be missed!
+It's definitely a sight not to be missed - be there from 9am to claim a spot to watch the action!